onajourney/onajourney.github.io/content/notes/abstracting-complexity/packages.md

         NPM_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-I will skip testing within our workflow as in the context of our fictional package we don't have any tests - BUT DO TEST.
+I will skip testing within our workflow as, in the context of our fictional package, we don't have any tests - BUT DO TEST.
 Testing is at the heart of automation and CI/CD.

-Since in my example I am publishing to the gihub package registry I have a step to rename my package to follow githubs scoped naming convention - this is not necessary, you could of course just name the package following this convention.
+Since in my example, I am publishing to the GitHub package registry, I have a step to rename my package to follow GitHub's scoped naming convention - this is not necessary; you could, of course, just name the package following this convention.
 I have also provided an example for publishing to NPM [here](https://gist.github.com/onajourney/d8f3aa09deb4f9950c660a4ab8bbf9d3).
-And an attempt at publishing to both GitHub packages and npm [here](https://gist.github.com/onajourney/e5a0b372be30e19220db818ba190b31d) (this one is a WIP as there is a race condition between the publishing jobs- only ones wins the race, the other one sees the tags in the repository and assumes it has already published).
+And an attempt at publishing to both GitHub packages and npm [here](https://gist.github.com/onajourney/e5a0b372be30e19220db818ba190b31d) (this one is a WIP as there is a race condition between the publishing jobs - only one wins the race, the other one sees the tags in the repository and assumes it has already published).

 ## Conclusion